-If you’re looking to use our tips from above and design a menu that sustains both customer happiness and bottom line, go for Petpooja POS.
+If you’re looking to use our tips from above and design a menu that sustains both customer happiness and bottom line, go for Petpooja POS software.
 Its menu management module comes with both pre-designed & customisable templates, which you can use to engineer a fantastic menu for your dining business.
 You can also highlight specific items, use a contrasting colour pallet, create combos and variations of different items, provide different menus for dine-in, takeaway and delivery, etc.

 Besides a menu designing module, you also get a comprehensive restaurant POS solution which assists in managing your restaurant’s billing, inventory, order token, kitchen, CRM, membership management and more.
 With Petpooja, you get a solution that’s designed for maximum efficiency and minimum intervention.

 Just to reiterate, menu engineering is key to increasing revenue and customer happiness.
 Similarly, you need to improve food delivery to serve dine-in guests and those who order food online equally.
 Find out how POS software helps with food delivery management and menu engineering.